mit-ll-responsible-ai/hydra-zen/README.md

 - **Repeatable**: each run of your code will be self-documenting; the full configuration of your software is saved alongside your results.
 - **Scalable**: launch multiple runs of your software, be it on your local machine or across multiple nodes on a cluster.

+It builds off – and is fully compatible with – [Hydra](https://hydra.cc/), a framework for elegantly configuring complex applications.

+hydra-zen helps simplify the process of using Hydra by providing convenient functions for creating configs and launching Hydra jobs.
+It also provides novel functionality such as wrapped instantiation and meta fields in configs.

 ## Installation
 `hydra-zen` is lightweight: its only dependencies are `hydra-core` and `typing-extensions`.